Imagen de recurso

 HCl cartridge

-The HCl cartridge is recommended for leakage detection at industrial processes, and not for continuous HCl monitoring.
+The HCl cartridge is recommended for leak detection in industrial processes, and not for continuous HCl monitoring.

 Technical specifications